lfender6445/auto_pilot/README.md

 ## do i have to use jekyll
 no. we are just generating partials from stackoverflow posts - they could be integrated with wordpress or rails projects in a short amount of time.

-just make sure to set `disable_front_matter = true` in your configuration when using markdown templates. this is a specific meta data format used by jekyll
+set `disable_front_matter = true` in your configuration when using outside of jekyll

 ### screenshots